aspose-free-consulting/HTML-JavaScript-Integration-with-Excel-using-Aspose-Cells-for-Nodejs/README.md

  This Aspose free consulting project helps you understand HTML/JavaScript integration with Excel using Aspose.Cells for Nodejs via Java.
 This helps you calculate and move data between HTML page and Excel sheet without opening the Excel file.

- # System Requirements and Nots
+ # System Requirements and Notes

  ## Set up Modules and Environment